mittoalb/xanes_gui/README.md

 ### Start a XANES Scan

 1. Configure energy range (any method)
-2. Verify start script path in PV Settings
+2. Verify remote execution settings in **PV Settings** tab
 3. Click **Start XANES**
-4. Monitor progress in log window
+4. Monitor real-time output in embedded terminal
+   - Auto-detects if running locally or needs SSH
+   - Color-coded output (errors in red, operations in blue, success in green)
+   - No external terminal windows opened

 ## Development